Muhammad Ali: Conversion to Sunni Islam

 After the September 11 attacks in 2001, he stated that "Islam is a religion of peace" and "does not promote terrorism or killing people", and that he was "angry that the world sees a certain group of Islam followers who caused this destruction, but they are not real Muslims.
 They are racist fanatics who call themselves Muslims."
-In December 2015, he stated that "True Muslims know that the ruthless violence of so-called Islamic jihadists goes against the very tenets of our religion", that "We as Muslims have to stand up to those who use Islam to advance their own personal agenda", and that "political leaders should use their position to bring understanding about the religion of Islam, and clarify that these misguided murderers have perverted people's views on what Islam really is."
+In December 2015, after the November 2015 Paris attacks, he stated that "True Muslims know that the ruthless violence of so-called Islamic jihadists goes against the very tenets of our religion", that "We as Muslims have to stand up to those who use Islam to advance their own personal agenda", and that "political leaders should use their position to bring understanding about the religion of Islam, and clarify that these misguided murderers have perverted people's views on what Islam really is."

-He also developed an interest in Sufism, which he referenced in his autobiography, The Soul of a Butterfly.
+He also developed an interest in Sufism, which he referenced in his 2003 autobiography, The Soul of a Butterfly.
 According to Ali's daughter, Hana Yasmeen Ali, who co-authored The Soul of a Butterfly with him, Ali was attracted to Sufism after reading the books of Inayat Khan, which contain Sufi teachings.

-Muhammad Ali received guidance from Islamic scholars such as Grand Mufti of Syria Al Marhum Al Sheikh Ahmed Kuftaro, Hisham Kabbani, Imam Zaid Shakir, Hamza Yusuf, and Timothy J. Gianotti, who was at Ali's bedside during his last days and ensured that although his funeral was interfaith, it was still in accordance with Islamic rites and rituals.
+Muhammad Ali received guidance from Islamic scholars such as Grand Mufti of Syria Al Marhum Al Sheikh Ahmed Kuftaro, Hisham Kabbani, Imam Zaid Shakir, Hamza Yusuf, and Timothy J. Gianotti, who planned his funeral.

-Beatles reunion plan
+Health

-In 1976, inventor Alan Amron and businessman Joel Sacher partnered with Ali to promote The International Committee to Reunite the Beatles.
-They asked fans worldwide to contribute a dollar each.
-Ali said the idea was not to use the proceeds for profit, but to establish an international agency to help poor children.
-"This is money to help people all over the world", he said.
-He added, "I love the music.
-I used to train to their music."
-He said a reunion of the Beatles "would make a lot of people happy."
-The former Beatles were indifferent to the plan, which elicited only a tepid response from the public.
-No reunion happened.
+During his amateur career, Ali refrained from smoking, drugs, and drinking alcohol and soda pop, and adopted an idiosyncratic diet.
+Upon his acceptance of the dietary restrictions of Islam, the Nation of Islam recruited cooks to prepare his meals.